CSSE497/pathfinder-android/README.md

 [![Stories in Ready](https://badge.waffle.io/CSSE497/pathfinder-android.png?label=In%20Progress&title=In%20Progress)](http://waffle.io/CSSE497/pathfinder-android)
 [![Stories in Ready](https://badge.waffle.io/CSSE497/pathfinder-android.png?label=Under%20Review&title=Under%20Review)](http://waffle.io/CSSE497/pathfinder-android)

-# Pathfinder Android Client Library
+# Pathfinder Android/Java Client Library

-The Pathfinder Android Client Library allows developers to easily integrate Pathfinder routing service in their Android applications.
+The Pathfinder Android/Java Client Library allows developers to easily integrate Pathfinder routing service in their Android and Java applications.

-This is a placeholder file until we create a more comprehensive README.
+Pathfinder provides routing as a service, removing the need for developers to implement their own routing logistics.
+This SDK allows for Android and Java applications to act as commodities that need transportation or transportation providers.
+Additionally, there is support for viewing routes for sets of commodities and transportation providers.

+To register your application to use Pathfinder, visit our [website](https://thepathfinder.xyz).

+To get up to speed on integrating Pathfinder in your Android or Java application, checkout the [Javadocs](https://www.javadoc.io/doc/xyz.thepathfinder/pathfinder-android) or the [tutorials](https://pathfinder.readme.io).

+Pathfinder is distributed through Maven Central and JCenter.
+To use Pathfinder in your application, add the following line to your build.gradle file if you are using Gradle:

+    compile 'xyz.thepathfinder:pathfinder-android:0.0.16'
+    compile 'com.google.code.gson:gson:2.5'

+Note, if you are using Oracle's JDK/JRE you must add Let's Encrypt's X1 and X3 certificates to your keystore to properly connect to the Pathfinder service.